Vinodh-G/VSCollectionKit/README.md

 # An example on how we can use VSCollectionKit to display grid of photos from local.

 As you know, the VSCollectionViewController understands data by VSCollectionData, so our example is quite simple showing list of photos in CollectionView.
-We would be converting the list of image urls to VSCollectionData's SectionModel and CellModel.
+We would be converting the list of image urls to VSCollectionData's SectionVewData and CellViewData.

 A quick snippet of what i was talking about.
 ```
-struct AlbumSectionModel: SectionModel {
+struct AlbumSectionModel: SectionViewData {
     var sectionType: String {
         return AlbumSectionType.photos.rawValue
     }

     var sectionID: String
     var header: HeaderViewModel?
-    var items: [CellModel] = []
+    var items: [CellViewData] = []

     init(photoUrls: [String]) {
         self.sectionID = ProcessInfo.processInfo.globallyUniqueString